ybrs/graphite-alerts/README.md

     exclude - A list of targets to include.
 This must match the full target so it is recommended that you use the Graphite function alias() to make these readable.

+### Ordering of Alerts

+Alerts with the same name and target will only be checked once!
+This is useful if you want to have a subset of metrics with different check times and/or values

+    Example:

+        - name: Load
+          target: aliasByNode(servers.worker-*.loadavg01,1)
+          warning: 10
+          critical: 20

+        - name: Load
+          target: aliasByNode(servers.*.loadavg01,1)
+          warning: 5
+          critical: 10

+    Any worker-* nodes will alert for anything 10 or higher but the catchall will allow for the remaining metrics to be checked without alerting for worker nodes above 5

 ## TODO